valancej/documentation/_basic/continuous-integration/browser-testing.md

 \curl -sSL https://raw.githubusercontent.com/codeship/scripts/master/packages/firefox.sh | bash -s
 ```

+### Headless Firefox

+Beginning in Firefox 55, you can run Firefox in [headless mode](https://developer.mozilla.org/en-US/Firefox/Headless_mode).
+To take advantage of this be sure your build is targeting Firefox and using a current geckodriver version.
+Your application will also need to pass the `-headless` flag to Firefox.

 ## geckodriver

 [geckodriver](https://github.com/mozilla/geckodriver) 0.20.0 is installed by default and available in the PATH.